 - Up In Smoke, UC Davis Outlook magazine article Fall 2019

 - Follow the project’s Produce Safety after Urban Wildfire Facebook Page for Updates.

-- Join the Produce Safety after Urban Wildfire Google Group to coordinate with other volunteers, share resources with other community members, and get project updates and events in your inbox.
+- Join the Produce Safety after Urban Wildfire Google Group to share resources.

 - BreezoMeeter: an air quality site that gives a breakdown of the different harmful elements in the air.
 Type your address and it gives you a reading.

 Our Community Science project invites other researchers to continue to study the impact of urban wild fire on food safety.
 We hope this work will continue to support research with a lens on community health.